THE TRUE EVIDENCE

 2: But have renounced the hidden things of dishonesty, not walking in craftiness, nor handling the word of God deceitfully; but by manifestation of the truth commending ourselves to every man's conscience in the sight of God.

 So be it.
 Such strong words of Paul show that there were certain men, in his days, who were crafty and who went about distorting the Word of God in their secret and shameful ways.
-As it was in the past, so is it today.
-Therefore, are today's Endtime Message ministers really walking right in the ways of Paul's revelation?
+As it was in the past, so it is today.
+Are today’s Endtime Message ministers really walking right in the ways of Paul’s revelation?
 Do they really have the Holy Spirit baptism?
-I ask these questions because, often times this is what I have heard said:
+I ask these questions because I have often heard:

 "We don't need to know what Bro.
 Branham did not preach.
 What he did not preach is not important to us.
 We need only to stay with the Message, to study the messages.
 We need to just say what the tapes say so that the people would not get confused on what he said."